 Government grants require more time and paperwork than earlier options.
 It may not be the best option for new nonprofits with limited staff, but they can offer more significant amounts.
 So it makes sense to give this a try.

-Nonprofits interested in receiving federal grants can register their organization at Grants.gov.
+Nonprofits interested in receiving federal government grants can register their organization at Grants.gov.
 Nonprofits can search by keyword, category, or agencies like the Department of Defense, Education, or National Endowment for the Arts.

 The federal government’s budget is available to the public and can be an excellent way to find available funding.